-When the FFT tool Peaks is selected, the dialog box is as follows:
+When the FFT tool peaks is selected, the dialog box is as follows:

-- A. Turn on or off the table.
-Turn on the table, the peaks searched with the limit of D Search Threshold and E Search Excursion will be displayed in a table - B. Turn on or off the display of peak frequency in the table - C. Sort peaks by amplitude or frequency - D. Set the search threshold.
-Only peaks larger than the limit are shown - E. Set the difference between the peak value and the minimum amplitude on both sides.
-The difference should be greater than the search excursion - F. Return to the previous menu
+A. Turn on or off the table.
+Turn on the table, the peaks searched with the limit of greater than the search excursion

+- B. Turn on or off the display of peakfrequency in the table - C. Sort peaks by amplitude or frequency - D. Set the search threshold.
+Only peakslarger than the limit are shown - E. Set the difference between the peak value and the minimum amplitude on both sides.
+The difference should be

+F. Return to the previous menu

-When the FFT tool Markers is selected, the dialog box is as follows:
+When the FFT tool markers is selected, the dialog box is as follows:

 - A. Control markers.
 Touch to control the display and position of each marker - B. Marker on peaks.
 It will automatically mark the peak that meets the conditions of Search Threshold and Search Excursion - C. Marker on harmonics.
 It will automatically mark each harmonic of the FFT waveform - D. Turn on or off the table - E. Turn on or off the frequency display - F. Turn on or off the delta display - G. Set the search threshold.
 Only peaks larger than the peak limit can be judged as peaks - H. Set the difference between the peak value and the minimum amplitude on both sides.
-The difference should be greater than the search excursion, which can be determined as the peak - I. Return to the previous menu
+The difference should be greater than the search excursion, which can be determined as the peak

+I. Return to the previous menu

 Note: The FFT dialog box is longer than the display.
-Slide the dialog box area up and down by gestures, or scroll the mouse wheel to the view non-displayed areas.
+Slide the dialog box area up and down by dragging to the view non-displayed areas.